Heisenware Product Docs

 We solve the "OT vs. IT" network gap by treating local hardware as a first-class citizen of the cloud platform.

-* **The bridge**: Through native agents and Docker agents, we securely bridge local, private networks (OT/Shopfloor) to the cloud without VPNs.
+* **The bridge**: Through Native Agents and Docker agents, we securely bridge local, private networks (OT/Shopfloor) to the cloud without VPNs.

 * **Local execution**: You can push backend logic (connectors) to run *locally* on the edge device.
-The platform treats these remote functions the same as cloud functions.
+The platform treats these remote Functions the same as cloud Functions.

 ### Unified data binding